borjaMontseny/borjaMontseny/README.md

 </div>

 ## 👨🏻‍💻 About me
-* Web Development Student - Junior Data Analyst
+* Web Developer - Junior Data Analyst
-* Currently doing my internship at T-Systems Iberia in the Data Department
+* Currently working at T-Systems Iberia in the Data Department
 * Repositories in English, Spanish and Catalan
 <div align="center">